Medical Malpractice Australia Claims Guide.

 What is considered medical malpractice in Australia?

 Medical malpractice is considered to occur when a medical professional’s behaviour doesn’t meet the appropriate standard of care, resulting in injury or illness to the patient.
+In Australia, medical malpractice is often referred to as medical negligence.

 Some common medical malpractice claims include: